ipfs-force-community/damocles/docs/en/QA.md

 # damocles-cluster Q&A

-## Q: What is the load state: key not found exception?
+## Q: What is the `load state: key not found` exception?
 Is it a key configuration issue?

-**A**: `The load state: key not found` occurs during sector sealing or upgrading, and is caused by the state record corresponding to the sector not being found.
+**A**: `The load state: key not found` occurs during sector sealing or upgrading.
+It's caused by not finding the state record corresponding to the sector.

-Here the `key not found` exception is originated from the underlying component, where `key` refers to the key in the kv database.
+Here the `key not found` exception originates from the underlying components, where `key` refers to the key in the kv database.

 This exception usually occurs in the following scenarios:

 1. The sector has already been terminated on the `damocles-manager` side through commands like `util sealer sectors abort`, but the corresponding `damocles-worker` is still executing tasks for that sector;
-2. The `damocles-manager` has changed its `home` directory, resulting in inability to read previous sector record data;
+2. The `damocles-manager` has changed its `home` directory, resulting in the inability to read previous sector record data;
 3. The `damocles-worker` is connected to the wrong `damocles-manager` instance;

-For 1), you can first use the `util sealer sectors list` command to observe the list of terminated sectors, confirm whether there is a record for the problematic sector, and restore it using `util sealer sectors restore` if it exists.
+For 1, you can first use the `util sealer sectors list` command to observe the list of terminated sectors, confirm whether there is a record for the problematic sector, and restore it using `util sealer sectors restore` if it exists.

-For other cases, configurations or connection information need to be corrected according to the actual situation.
+For other cases, correct configurations or connection information according to the actual situation.

 ## Q: Why is the compiled damocles-worker executable so large?